 For example, say you searched for [pizza 94043], and the page appearing at the top of Google’s search results included a list of pizza places, including one pizzeria at that zip code halfway down the page.
-How would you feel if when you arrived at the page, your browser brought you to the part of the page where that pizza place showed up?
+How would you feel if, when you arrived at the page, your browser brought you to the part of the page where that pizza place showed up?

-A patent application published today from Google explores how the search engine might insert artificial anchors into pages, to deliver searchers to destinations within web pages, pdf files, word files, spreadsheets, and other documents, rather than just to the tops of those documents.
+A patent application published today from Google explores how the search engine might insert artificial anchors into pages to deliver searchers to destinations within web pages, pdf files, word files, spreadsheets, and other documents, rather than just to the tops of those documents.

 Below the Fold Design Implications?

-How might you feel about visitors arriving at the middle or the bottom of web pages from search engines if you design web pages, and are concerned about the appearance of pages, and what viewers see when they visit your pages?
+How might you feel about visitors arriving at the middle or the bottom of web pages from search engines if you design web pages and are concerned about the appearance of pages and what viewers see when they visit your pages?

 With large web pages, many designers may strive to have the area “above the fold” render more quickly so that visitors don’t have to wait to see that content when they first arrive at a page.
-An example are the pages at Amazon.com, which can often be fairly large pages, but the top parts of those pages tend to load quickly so that visitors don’t have to wait to see the content above the fold.
+An example is the pages at Amazon.com, which can often be fairly large pages, but the top parts of those pages tend to load quickly so that visitors don’t have to wait to see the content above the fold.